Researchers

 Q: Who should apply to use the LTC Data Cooperative?

-A: Researchers who are conducting embedded pragmatic clinical trials, public health surveillance, and comparative effectiveness studies are encouraged to apply.
+A: Researchers who are conducting embedded pragmatic clinical trials, and comparative effectiveness studies are encouraged to apply.
 More information on research categories can be found in the catalogue here.

 Q: Who should I contact with questions on the application process?